 - Price does not include textbook.

 This course is intended for low intermediate to low advanced non-native speakers of English (equivalent to ELI levels 3, 4, 5 or 6).
-However, for Summer 2018 we will only offer two levels: high intermediate and low advanced.

 All applicants must take an oral proficiency test in order to register for the class.
 Class size will be limited to 20 and will be on a first-come, first-served basis.